Mid-Gard/Local_Server/BackEnd/ProcudureByGPT.md

 Livestock monitoring devices can send POST requests to `http://yourserver/livestock/` with the data in the request body.
 Handle this data in the `livestock_api` view to save it in the database.

 This is a basic setup, and you may need to adjust it based on your specific requirements.
 Ensure that your server is properly secured, especially when handling data from external devices.

+# For integratiing Database

+The database was not starting, so i had to add the table myself with all the individual columns. then only the error got solved and the data started adding.
+Otherwise it was showing error that the column not found